Draw a smooth curve through a sequence of points

 …and at the end:

 This linearizes the path near the endpoints.
-It’s a reasonable choice if we don’t know how the curve should bend at the tips.
-But it’s not the only constraint we could have chosen.
+This is a reasonable choice if we don’t know how the curve should bend at the tips, but it’s not the only constraint we could have chosen.

-Now that we have equations, and the same number of unknowns (, , and ), we’re ready to solve for :
+Notice that we have equations, and the same number of unknowns (, , and ), so we’re ready to solve for .

 The equation for the th cubic Bézier curve is: